YoRyan/bumblebee-amd-hacks/README.md

 [AUR package](https://aur.archlinux.org/packages/bumblebee-amd-git/) to do the job.

-### /etc/profile.d
+### catalyst-utils-pxp

-The PowerXpress switching scripts work by creating a custom library path for OpenGL libraries, which are then swapped out when switching between GPU's.
-For our purposes, we want to use the Intel/Mesa libraries unless specifically running a program on the AMD card.
-Therefore, we need to undo the `LD_LIBRARY_PATH` changes that the scripts make.

-Drop `zzz_undo-catalyst.sh` into `/etc/profile.d/`.
-This one-line file will clear `LD_LIBRARY_PATH`, bypassing the catalyst switching system.
-Note that this might cause problems if you actually want something in your `LD_LIBRARY_PATH`; you should adjust the file accordingly.
+Vi0l0's GPU switching scripts that come with the `catalyst-utils-pxp` package are clever solutions for switching GPUs between X sessions, but they are unsuitable for use with Bumblebee.

+Keep `catalyst-utils-pxp` installed, but do the following:

+1. Use Vi0l0's scripts to "switch" to the Intel card.
+   `pxp_switch_catalyst intel`
+2. Remove the following files:
+   - /etc/profile.d/catalyst.sh
+   - /etc/profile.d/catalystpxp.sh
+   - /etc/profile.d/lib32-catalyst.sh _(if lib32- package installed)_
+   - /etc/profile.d/lib32-catalystpxp.sh _(if lib32- package installed)_
+   - /etc/X11/xorg.conf.d/20-catalystpxp.conf

+(Don't worry - if things don't work out, they can always be reinstalled!)

-### bumblebee.conf
+### Bumblebee configuration

-Next we need to edit the Bumblebee configuration file.
-Merge the settings listed in `bumblebee.conf.add` into your existing `/etc/bumblebee/bumblebee.conf`.
+Next we need to edit the Bumblebee configuration files.

+1. Merge the settings listed in `bumblebee.conf.add` into your existing `/etc/bumblebee/bumblebee.conf`.
+2. Replace your existing `/etc/bumblebee/xorg.conf.fglrx` with the version contained in this package.
+3. Drop `bumblebeed.service` into `/etc/systemd/system`.
+Run
+   `systemctl --system daemon-reload` so the new unit takes effect.

 ### ati.sh